Josep Collell

-Josep Collell (July 18, 1920, Vic - July 21, 2011, Montevideo) was a Catalan painter and ceramicist who lived in Montevideo from 1950, where he developed his artistic career.
-He was a member of the Torres García Workshop (es) and in 1955 he created, together with his wife Carmen Cano, the Taller Collell of ceramics where for thirty years they taught their ceramic technique, the burnished engobe.
+Josep Collell (July 18, 1920 – July 21, 2011) was a Catalan painter, ceramicist, and educator, who was from Spain and lived in Montevideo, Uruguay.
+He was a member of the Taller Torres García school of art and in 1955 he created, together with his wife Carmen Cano, the Taller Collell (Collell Workshop) of ceramics where for thirty years they taught their ceramic technique, the burnished engobe.
+He also went by the name José Collell.

 Biography

-Josep Collell was born in Vic, Barcelona, Spain in 1920.
+Josep Collell was born in 1920, in Vic, Barcelona, Spain.
 His passion for drawing and painting was shaped in the Escola Municipal de DIbuix of Vic.
 In 1946 he was a founder member of “Els Vuit” (The Eight), a group of painters who shared a similar artistic concern and a desire to build bridges with the artistic strength previous to the Spanish Civil War.